-Creating and Installing SSL Certificates (Exchange 2003 Only)
+Creating and Installing SSL Certificates in Cisco Unity Connection (Exchange 2003 Only)

-In this section, you create and install an SSL certificate on each Exchange server that contains emails that you want licensed Connection users to be able to access.
-This prevents Cisco Unity Connection from sending the credentials of the service account that you created in the "Creating and Configuring an Active Directory Service Account (Exchange 2003 Only)" section on page 40-7 over the network as unencrypted text.
+In this section, you create and install an SSL certificate on each Exchange server that contains emails that you want licensed Unity Connection users to be able to access.
+This prevents Cisco Unity Connection from sending the credentials of the service account that you created in the "Creating and Configuring an Active Directory Service Account in Cisco Unity Connection (Exchange 2003 Only)" section on page 42-8 over the network as unencrypted text.
 It also prevents Exchange from sending email content over the network in unencrypted text.